menandmice/micetro_docs/guides/implementation/updates.rst

 Update Guide
 ============
 .. note::
-   These instructions apply to the Micetro web interface.
+   These instructions apply to the Micetro web application.
 For information about update management in the M&M Management Console, see :ref:`console-updates`.

 **Permissions:**